-- Dental Anesthesiology Residency Program - The department operates a three-year, CODA-accredited, hospital-based dental anesthesiology residency program.
+- Dental Anesthesiology Residency Program - o The department operates a three-year, CODA-accredited, hospital-based dental anesthesiology residency program.
 The goal of this program is to prepare dentists to manage pain and anxiety in adult, pediatric, and special needs patients.
-Graduates receive a Certificate in Dental Anesthesiology and are eligible to take the board examination of the American Dental Board of Anesthesiology. - All residents must be graduates of an accredited U.S. or Canadian dental school.
+Graduates receive a Certificate in Dental Anesthesiology and are eligible to take the board examination of the American Dental Board of Anesthesiology. - o All residents must be araduates of an accredited U.S. or Canadian dental school.
 The application is submitted through the ADEA Postdoctoral Application Support Service (ADEA PASS) website and the deadline for submission is September 15 of each year.

 The Department of Dental Public Health provides high-quality education to first-professional dental students and residents, conducts scholarly research that advances knowledge in dentistry, and acts as a resource service unit not only within the School of Dental Medicine, but also to other areas throughout the University and surrounding community.
 Departmental faculty members engage in a variety of funded and non-funded basic, clinical, and population-based research.
 Research productivity is substantial and many faculty play leadership roles in local or national research organizations.
 Our faculty are working on important new methods for designing and analyzing dental data and advancing dental research.
-The department currently is part of a large National Institutes of Health (NIH)-funded project on the causes and elimination of oral health disparities in Appalachian children and their families.
-A theme of understanding the causes of oral disease and developing effective interventions for vulnerable and underserved populations runs through much of the department's research activities.
-The department maintains active research collaborations with the University of Pittsburgh Cancer Institute (UPCI), Magee-Womens Hospital, the Clinical and Translational Science Institute (CTSI), and numerous other research universities in the United States and abroad.
+The abroad.